 As a salesperson or business owner, you’re already well aware of the power of the internet.
 However, you may be struggling to find the best way to increase website leads.
-With all the options available, how can you most efficiently drive more traffic and create more buyers of your product or service?
+With all the options available, how can you generate online leads, while efficiently driving more traffic and creating more buyers of your product or service?

 Unfortunately, there’s no "magic bullet" that can make your website a magnet for prospective buyers, or convince every potential customer that you’re the right choice.
-Instead, you’ll want to use a combination of lead generation ideas and tools to establish, nurture, and grow relationships with potential buyers — which will ultimately lead to something substantial and long-term.
+Instead, you’ll want to use a combination of lead generation ideas and tools to establish, nurture, and grow relationships with potential buyers — which will ultimately lead to generating Internet leads that offer long-term value.

 1. Optimize your website for high visibility